 Areas of the body affected by CP, the level of severity and the symptoms can differ for each individual, with some people requiring more support than others.

-Quadriplegia: all four limbs are affected and sometimes the muscles of the face and mouth.
+Quadriplegia: Which means all four limbs are affected, and sometimes the muscles of the face and mouth.

-Diplegia: all four limbs are affected, with the legs more affected than the arms.
+Diplegia: Which is where all four limbs are affected, with the legs more affected than the arms.

-Paraplegia: both legs, but neither arm is affected.
+Paraplegia: Which is where both legs, but neither arm is affected.